quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

-Many congestion controllers have a startup phase at the beginning of a connection, during which a sender seeks to quickly find an approximate but sustainable congestion window or bandwidth.
-Acknowledgments from the peer serve as critical feedback during this phase, and a sender can use ACK_FREQUENCY frames to increase the rate of feedback during this phase.
-For example, a sender could cause an ACK frame to be sent on every ack-eliciting packet to increase the congestion controller's robustness to loss of an ACK and to enable more accurate RTT tracking at the beginning of the connection.

 ## Burst Mitigation

 Receiving an acknowledgement can allow a sender to release new packets into the